-Dynamic HTML and Accessibility
+Dynamic Content and Accessibility

 - Is the event used to trigger a change device independent?
 If the mouse is required, then it is not fully accessible.

 - Is the dynamic content or functionality itself accessible?
 If assistive technologies cannot adequately access dynamically triggered content or functionality, then it is not fully accessible.

 document.write or other functions is generally accessible to assistive technologies.
 In some cases, however, if the dynamic content is constantly changing or if it changes while the user is reading it or has set focus to it, this can interfere with navigation or browser functionality and cause accessibility problems.
 For example, if an element that has keyboard focus is significantly changed, hidden, or removed from the page, keyboard focus may revert to the very beginning of the page.

 focus()) after it appears to ensure it is navigated or read immediately.
 Additional techniques may be necessary to ensure accessibility for such dynamic elements - a modal dialog, for example, may need to be programmed to maintain keyboard focus (rather than allowing focus into other parts of the page that are not available).